 - Add in the flour, baking powder, baking soda, and salt.
 Beat until well blended.

-Next, it is important to form your cookie dough into consistent size dough balls, so your sandwich tops and bottoms are the same sizes.
+- Next, it is important to form your cookie dough into consistently sized dough balls so your sandwich tops and bottoms are the same sizes.
+Using a cookie 1 1/2-inch cookie scoop, form the dough into even size balls.

 OXO Good Grips Medium Cookie Scoop

-4. Using the 1 1/2 inch cookie scoop, drop cookie dough balls on the parchment lined baking sheets, about two inches apart.
+- Place the cookie dough balls on the parchment-lined baking sheets about two inches apart.

-5. After the cookies have been baked and cooled, I pair them generally about the same size cookies.
-This makes it easier when you’re ready to assemble your sandwiches.
+- After the cookies have been baked and cooled, I will pair them by size.
+This will make it easier when you’re ready to assemble your sandwiches.

 - Allow the ice cream to thaw just a bit.
 Set it on your counter until you can easily place a knife in the center.

-- Choose a cookie cutter the size of your baked cookies.
-To ensure a clean cut, rinse the cutter with cold water.
-Do this each time before you cut the ice cream.
+- Choose a circular cookie cutter the size of your baked cookies.

-- Carefully press down your cookie cutter into the sheet of frozen ice cream.
+- Carefully press your cookie cutter into the sheet of frozen ice cream, making sure to go all the way through.

-- After cutting through, gently place your free hand underneath the wax paper and push up from the bottom to e sure you have a clean cut.
+- After cutting through, gently place your free hand underneath the wax paper and push up from the bottom to make sure you have a clean cut.

-- Put the cutter on the bottom of one of the cookies.
+- Put the circular ice cream and cookie cutter on the bottom of one of the cookies.

 - Using a spoon, push the ice cream from the cutter onto the cookie bottom.